 Absolutely!
 I love to create floral designs for your entire wedding, including bridal party flowers, family flowers, and decor for both the ceremony and the reception.
 I offer a range of unique centrepiece and decor rentals to my clients, helping you to perfect your wedding vision.
 These include a range of glass containers, stone containers, wood containers, stem vases, and metallics (gold, bronze, black, mercury glass, copper) along with candle holders and votives.

 Do you include delivery and setup?

 Yes!
 Depending on the schedule of your wedding day, I can offer delivery of your bridal party and family flowers, along with set up of all of your decor pieces at the ceremony and reception venues.
-We can also arrange for pick up, from my North Kildonan-based studio.
+Fees are determined based on where your venue is located, and the intensity of the instal needed.
+We can also arrange for pick up, from my North Kildonan-based studio without charge.